This post may contain affiliate links. Please read my disclosure policy.

 These are quite possibly the most perfect holiday dessert!

-How do I make peppermint cheesecake bars?
+How to make peppermint cheesecake bars:

 These cheesecake bars start with a delicious buttery crushed Oreo cookie crust pressed into the bottom of a foil lined pan.